From the time my son was 12 months old until he reached age 24 months, it’s conservative to estimate he bit nearly fifty other children.

 This second method is an activity you can do with your child before the negative behavior occurs.
 It’s a way of practicing at home to help your child recognize the feelings of others and how to respond.
 Since this activity is proactive, it helps children learn about empathy without the stress and heightened emotion experienced during a real life event.

-1. Show your toddler pictures of kids conveying a variety of emotions: sadness, fear, anger, frustration, happiness, etc.
+1. Show your child pictures of kids conveying a variety of emotions: sadness, fear, anger, frustration, happiness, etc.

 2. Help your child label the emotions.